Ultimate X match

-The Ultimate X match is a type of professional wrestling match created by Impact Wrestling (formerly Total Nonstop Action Wrestling aka TNA), mainly used in their X Division.
+The Ultimate X match is a type of professional wrestling match created by Total Nonstop Action Wrestling (TNA), mainly used in their X Division.
 It is considered the signature match of the X Division.

 Match format

 Ultimate X is contested by three or more wrestlers of the X Division.
 Two cables, connected to metal structures rising from the four corners of the ring, cross 15 feet above the middle of the ring.
 Similar to a ladder match, an object (usually a championship belt or a large red "X") is suspended from where the cables cross.
 The winner is the first person to take possession of the hung object.
-After Total Nonstop Action Wrestling (TNA) made the transition to a hexagonal ring in June 2004, the cables were suspended from the four turnbuckles that were not perpendicular to the entrance ramp.
+After TNA made the transition to a hexagonal ring in June 2004, the cables were suspended from the four turnbuckles that were not perpendicular to the entrance ramp.

 TNA official Don Callis received on-screen credit for the idea for the Ultimate X match.
 The tagline "No Limits and No Ladders" was added to the first match to emphasize the change.
 In this first match, bare steel wires, which were not secured in the center, were used above the ring, allowing them to bounce separately and causing the belt to tear off twice, requiring it to be reattached.
-In all future matches, standard ring cables were used, and the ropes were secured at their crossing.
-Matches were typically referred to by number ("Ultimate X1", "Ultimate X2", etc.), however, TNA has not noted the numeratical order by name.
-This has only been practiced by fans since X4.
+In all future matches, standard wrapped ring cables were used, and the ropes were secured at their crossing.
 The Ultimate X match type is a match type in the TNA Impact! video game, released in September 2008.